Storing Your Harvest Without a Root Cellar

 • Refrigerators: Storing in the refrigerator is a great option for produce that needs cold and moist or cold and dry conditions.
 See our article on keeping produce fresh to learn which fruit and vegetables to put in the fridge and which to store elsewhere.

-• Leave in the ground: Until the ground freezes, you can store crops like beets, carrots, turnips, potatoes, and radishes right in their garden bed.
+• Leave in the ground: Until the ground freezes, you can store crops like beets, carrots, turnips, potatoes, and radishes right in their garden beds.
 Cover them with a good amount of hay or straw.
-They can then be dug as needed or until the ground freezes.
+They can then be dug up as needed or until the ground freezes.

-• Extend the season: Use cold frames, row cover, or backyard hoop or green houses to keep your vegetables producing for at least a few more weeks.
+• Extend the season: Use cold frames, row covers, backyard hoops, or greenhouses to keep your vegetables producing for at least a few more weeks.
 See how to make a cold frame.

 • Make a root clamp: Instead of building a root cellar, just dig out holes in the hard ground to store cabbages, potatoes, and other root vegetables.
 Use hay in between each vegetable.
-Cover with a thick layer of straw, and then the dirt to keep out any frost.
-Then cover with more straw (a bale or two).
+Cover with a thick layer of straw and then dirt to keep out any frost.
+Then, cover with more straw (a bale or two).

 Check On Your Storage